Ecopsychology

 God once gave me a wonderful method of cleansing anahata and other chakras — an exercise with a tetrahedron.
 If this exercise is supplemented with influencing the chakras by particular sound vibrations specific for each chakra (mantras), then in a couple of months of training the chakras transform into structures shining with tenderness and purity.

-Working with a tetrahedron and with yidam as well as developing other chakras — this is the level of seriousness of exercises at which everyone interested must not be allowed.
+Working with a tetrahedron and with yidam as well as developing other chakras — this is the level of seriousness of exercises which must not be open to everyone interested.

 Under no circumstances those who did not switch totally and forever to the killing-free diet on ethical grounds or those who do not show progress in the refinement of the consciousness, should do this kind of exercises.